asciinema/asciinema.github.io/docs/manual/server/embedding.md

 <script src="https://asciinema.org/a/bJMOlPe5F4mFLY0Rl6fiJSOp3.js" id="asciicast-bJMOlPe5F4mFLY0Rl6fiJSOp3" async></script>

 The look and feel of the inline player defaults to the settings used by the author on the recording settings page.
-Many of those can be overriden by using [custom data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) with the `<script>` tag.
+Many of those can be overridden by using [custom data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) with the `<script>` tag.